Balu14/QA-assignment/README.md

 # QA-assignment
-Make sure node has been installed in machine \n
+Make sure node has been installed in machine
 Clone this project into the workspace
 Then run npm install
 Run test scripts using the command npx cypress run